-As a guide to the possible wear rate of the Inov-8 Roclite 275 shoes, which are very similar to the Inov-8 Roclite 345 GTX boots.
-I have included some pictures of the 345s after completing 1200 miles on my LEJOG walk.
+As a guide to the possible wear rate of the Inov-8 Roclite 275 shoes, I have included some pictures of the 345s after completing 1200 miles on my LEJOG walk.
 I imagine the wear on the 275s would be similarly impressive.

 In the UK the paths are usually pretty good and gaiters are not needed.
 This will let the shoes or boots breath better, which in turn keeps your feet cooler and dryer.
 Letting the sweat evaporate quickly.

-There are occasions when gaiters are really handy though, if the path is particularly gritty and its getting flicked up into your shoes.
-(Which is less of a problem when wearing boots.)
-Or if you’re venturing off track, through long grass or bracken etc. Then I wear, either Mini ankle gaiters or a full size, waterproof gaiter depending on the shoes or boots I’m wearing.
+There are occasions when gaiters are really handy though, if the path is particularly gritty and it’s getting flicked up into your shoes (which is less of a problem when wearing boots.)
+Or if you’re venturing off track, through long grass, bracken or snow.
+On these occasions I wear either mini ankle gaiters or full size, waterproof gaiters, depending on the shoes or boots I’m wearing.

-As the Inov-8 Roclite 275 shoes are not water proof, a simple mini gaiter is best.
-They are lighter weight and more breathable than the full size gaiters, and they keeping debris out of the shoes well.
+As the Inov-8 Roclite 275 shoes are not waterproof, a simple mini gaiter is best.
+They are lighter weight and more breathable than the full size gaiters, and they keep debris out of the shoes well.

-You can also read about the abuse that I gave the Inov-8 Roclite 345 GTX boots on my Lands End to John O’Groats+3 peaks walk here.
+You can also read about the abuse that I gave the Inov-8 boots on my Lands End to John O’Groats+3 peaks walk here.

 If you’re going to be buying boots with a Gore-Tex lining it may be worth reading this surprise refund.